COVID-19 has illustrated the impact of a pandemic and the need for better testing.

-Fortunately, facilities with LexaGene’s open-access technology in place will be able to accurately detect a novel pathogen within a week of its genome being sequenced.
+Fortunately, facilities with LexaGene’s open-access MiQLab technology in place will be able to accurately detect not only common pathogens but also a novel pathogen within a week of its genome being sequenced.
 This is because LexaGene’s technology uses standard liquid reagents (20X qPCR) that can be quickly generated by numerous manufacturers and shipped overnight.
 These manufacturers can generate sufficient reagents to provide worldwide coverage within a weeks’ time.